Catch a Car AG

 To the external website

-Mobility car sharing Switzerland is entered in the commercial register of Lucerne as the Mobility Cooperative.
+Mobility is entered in the commercial register of Zug as the Mobility Cooperative.
 Its head office is in Rotkreuz.
 Mobility came into being in 1997 through the merger of the ATG Auto Teilet Genossenschaft and ShareCom cooperatives, both founded in 1987.

 Mobility car sharing Switzerland provides its 177’100 customers with some 2’930 vehicles in nine different vehicle categories at 1’500 stations throughout Switzerland round-the-clock.
 The main customer argument in favour of using the Mobility fleet is the convenient self-service, the central and non-central stations, the efficiency of the combined mobility and the option to use the vehicles round-the-clock at short notice and for short periods of time.